rubrikinc/rbkcli/docs/natural_key_assignment.md

     ```
     $ rbkcli commands --select method!=delete
     ```
-    Obs.: Because bash interpretes exclamation mark as a special character, users should escape that character:
+    Obs.: Because bash interprets exclamation mark as a special character, users should escape that character:
     ```
     $ rbkcli commands --select method\!=delete
     ```

-    * When you want to select results that contain a key without an aproximated value (or key that does not contains the string), use:
+    * When you want to select results that contain a key without an approximated value (or key that does not contains the string), use:
     ```
     <key1>~<value>
     ```